ellennkim/ellennkim/README.md

 ### Hi, I'm Ellen ｡･:*˚:✧｡

+Welcome to my GitHub Page!
 I'm an undergraduate student at Northwestern studying CS & Neuroscience with interests in full-stack development and AI/ML applications.

 <!--
 **ellennkim/ellennkim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.